LukasStribrny/PHP-CSFD-Crawler/README.md

 The proxy is randomly selected.
 If you include more proxy you will have more chance to not get banned.

-####5.set debug to false if you don't want to see basic info about downloading
+####4.set debug to false if you don't want to see basic info about downloading
 #####info : This is used only when you download pages by id
 $this->CSFD->set_debug = false;

-####6.The last thing you have to do is run the download.
+####5.The last thing you have to do is run the download.
 $this->CSFD->download_run();

 #### Important information :
-######Run it trought php cli to get best results then trought browser.Because the browser will crash after some time if there is a too long request of download.
+######Run it trought php cli to get best results then trought browser.Because the browser will/may crash after some time if there is a too long request of download.